 “We have daily touchpoints, morning and afternoon, with team members who are working from home, and the structure and content of those meetings are energizing for all.”

-“Sticking to a schedule and using the Ivy Lee method have been extremely helpful.
+“Sticking to a schedule and using the Ivy Lee method has been extremely helpful.
 I log onto my laptop about 15 minutes before the workday begins, write out the 6 things that have to get done, and then schedule in short breaks to keep sane!
 Knowing what my priorities are before starting the day and adhering to a schedule keep me productive.”

 – Alyson Doering, Business Engagement Manager